 The key point of student loans is in the cost and use of credit score in determining the eligibility.

-Undergraduate students applying for Federal loan will not have to go through the credit check can be denied if there is conflicting info present in his credit history.
+Undergraduate students applying for Federal loans will not have to go through the credit check

-The interest rate on the Federal Student loan is fixed and the interest rate on the Private Student loan can be variable or fixed and they are usually high
+The interest rate on the Federal Student loan is fixed and the interest rate on the Private Student loan can be variable or fixed and they are usually higher

-Undergraduates students demonstrate financial need could receive a federal subsidized loan government will pay their interest until you graduate.
-Private loans are never subsidized you need to pay all the interest.
+Undergraduates students who can demonstrate financial need could receive a federal subsidized loan where the government will pay their interest until you graduate whereas Private loans are never subsidized and you need to pay all the interest

-Federal loans offer flexible repayment options and loan forgiveness programs.
-The private loan has few repayment options and no loan forgiveness programs.
+Federal loans offer flexible repayment options and loan forgiveness programs while the private loans have few repayment options and no loan forgiveness programs.

-Federal loans don't have to be paid until you are graduated or dropped below half time as student status.
-Many private loans ask for repayment while you are still in school, right after the first disbursement of the loan
+Federal loans don't have to be paid until you are graduated or dropped below half time as student status but many private loans ask for repayment while you are still in school, right after the first disbursement of the loan

 While looking for getting a student loan either from federal or private institutions, always make sure to be aware of the terms and conditions.
-Choose the action which will be suitable for you as at the end of the day, you will be repaying the loan amount that you have taken for over years after your graduation.
+Choose the action which will be suitable for you in the long term, you will be repaying the loan amount that you have taken for over years after your graduation.

 Plan for the student loans accordingly and check the repayment plans as well.
-Decide on a co-signer with a good credit history and you're good to go.
+Decide on a co-signer with a good credit history and you are good to go.

 How do I apply for a student loan?